---

 - [Dives SQL Functions](/sql-reference/motherduck-sql-reference/ai-functions/dives/) — Manage Dives directly from SQL

-- MCP Server Setup — Connect your AI assistant to MotherDuck
+- [Connect to MCP Server](/key-tasks/ai-and-motherduck/mcp-setup/) — Set up the MCP server with your AI assistant

 - [MCP Workflows](/key-tasks/ai-and-motherduck/mcp-workflows/) — Tips for effective AI-powered data analysis